-The following essay topic analysis examines MIT Sloan School of Management’s (Sloan) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines MIT Sloan School of Management’s (Sloan) MBA admissions essays for the 2019-2020 admissions season.
+You can also review essay topic analyses for the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at this year’s MIT / Sloan essays:

 MIT Sloan seek students whose personal characteristics demonstrate that they will make the most of the incredible opportunities at MIT, both academic and non-academic.
 We are on a quest to find those whose presence will enhance the experience of other students.
 We seek thoughtful leaders with exceptional intellectual abilities and the drive and determination to put their stamp on the world.
 We welcome people who are independent, authentic, and fearlessly creative — true doers.
 We want people who can redefine solutions to conventional problems, and strive to preempt unconventional dilemmas with cutting-edge ideas.
 We demand integrity and respect passion.